BDC Hamburger Icon

 3. Surprise your customers, and do the unexpected.

-If you’re late paying your bill, it’s no surprise when you get a reminder that you’re overdue.
-But wouldn’t you be pleasantly surprised if you received a letter or email out of the blue to thank you for your regular prompt payment (along with a coupon for 10 percent off your next order)?
+If you haven’t paid your bill on time, it’s no surprise when you get a reminder that you’re overdue.
+But wouldn’t you be pleasantly surprised if you received a letter or email out of the blue to thank you for your regular prompt payment, along with a coupon for 10 percent off your next order?

 Turn the mundane into a unique experience through surprise-and-delight marketing, which involves finding ways to exceed customers’ expectations without asking for anything in return.
 This method of marketing can be instrumental in elevating your brand’s perception among customers.
-According to a Sendoso survey, 24 percent of respondents said that offering unexpected gifts to customers is the best way to develop a connection with them.
+In a Sendoso survey, 24 percent of respondents said offering unexpected gifts to customers is the best way to develop a connection with them.

-6. Solve your customers’ problems, in the present and the future.
+6. Solve your customers’ problems, both in the present and the future.

-Offer solutions to your potential and current customers’ problems,or help them achieve a goal.
-Make sure your solutions are personalized to fit their individual needs and preferences.
+Offer solutions to your potential and current customers’ problems, or help them achieve a goal.
+Make sure your solutions are personalized to their individual needs and preferences.

-While quick and effective customer solutions are great in the short term, it is important to go beyond immediate solutions to provide customers with information, ways to help them manage their challenges, and — if possible — teach them to do so on their own.
-This can help you solve your customers’ future problems too.
+Although quick and effective customer solutions are great in the short term, it is important to go beyond immediate solutions.
+Provide customers with information and ways to help them manage their challenges, and if possible, teach them to do so on their own.
+This can help you solve your customers’ future problems, too.

 TipBottom line